Florida Scooter Injury Attorney: Florida Scooter and Moped Regulations - Be Careful!

-Mopeds, Vespas, and electric and motorized scooters that are growing in popularity also have high risks for serious injuries; therefore their cases are handled in a similar way to a motorcycle case.
-However, they are treated differently under Florida Law regarding the use of them.
-Before operating any device like that, reading and understanding the rules and regulations is imperative to ensuring your safety.
-Every company has its own guidelines to lawfully protect their users and their liability, and every city and sate has their own laws regarding the use of scooters as well.
+Mopeds, Vespas, and electric and motorized scooters are growing in popularity in South Florida, but they also have high risks for serious injuries.
+Scooter and Moped injury cases are handled in a similar way to motorcycle injury cases.
+Scooters are, of course, treated differently than motorcycles under Florida Law when it comes to rules and regulations.
+Before operating any device like an electric scooter, reading and understanding the rules and regulations is imperative to ensuring your safety.
+Every company has its own guidelines to lawfully protect its users and their liability, and every city and state has their own laws regarding the use of scooters as well.

 Florida Moped Laws

-You also must register the moped with the Florida Department of Highway Safety and Motor Vehicles (FLHSMV), obtain a license plate and renew your registration annually.
+You also must register the moped with the Florida Department of Highway Safety and Motor Vehicles (FLHSMV), obtain a license plate, and renew your registration annually.
 However, you don’t need to obtain a title for your moped as you would with a motorcycle.

-Florida Scooter Laws
+Florida Electric Scooter Laws

 Helmets are required for riders under 16.
 Motorized scooters may not carry passengers.
 No scooters are allowed on highways, and most cities in Florida do not allow them on sidewalks either.
-On the roads, they must obey all normal traffic laws and signs as well while staying as far to the right-hand side of the road as possible, except when making a left turn or maneuvering to avoid hazards in the road.
+On the roads, they must obey all normal traffic laws and signs as well while staying as far to the right-hand side of the road as possible, except when making a lefthand turn or maneuvering to avoid hazards in the road.

-If you choose to rent the scooters like the bird and lime scooters, their guidelines are posted in the app used to rent them, so be sure to read up on it before you start riding.
-Making sure you stick with all the rules and regulations of operating a scooter or moped will not only protect your safety, but it can also make or break your case if you were to be injured while riding a rented scooter in Florida.
+If you choose to rent the Bird and Lime electric scooters you see downtown, their guidelines are posted in the app used to rent them.
+Be sure to read up on the rules of each scooter before you start riding.
+Making sure you stick with all the rules and regulations of operating a scooter or moped will not only protect your safety, but it can also make or break your injury case if you were to be injured while riding a rented scooter in Florida.